 When being used for teaching (and is being used only for educational instruction) teachers and students can use many things because of Fair Use.
 Fair Use can be loosely explained as use of brief excerpts of copyright material without getting permission for certain purposes (ie teaching).*

 *Disclaimer: This author is not an authority on Fair Use.
-The purpose of its inclusion is to raise awareness of media usage with students as they progress through education.
+The purpose of its inclusion is to raise awareness of media usage with students as they progress through their education.

 There are a few solutions to finding media: